-- 1. Be in color electronic format acceptable to the Engineer and be continuous from beginning to end of each pipe run. - 2.
-Be clear, usable, and free of visual distortions; the image in the video shall appear level. - 3.
-Include a visual footage meter recording on the tape. - 4.
-Include a voice recording of suspected deficiencies.
+- A. Be in color electronic format acceptable to the Developer's Engineer and be continuous from beginning to end of each pipe run. - B. Be clear, usable, and free of visual distortions; the image in the video shall appear level. - C. Include a visual footage meter recording on the tape. - D. Include a voice recording of suspected deficiencies.

-- 5. Provide a means of gauging the depth of deflection within the pipe system. - Be performed by experienced personnel trained in locating pipe and grade breaks, obstacles, and service connections by remote video inspection utilizing a 360° pan and tilt camera. - 7.
-Identify visually, with audio and on the written report, the location of the beginning and end of each pipe run, the lineal feet of pipe, all deficiencies, the name of the company creating the tape recording, name of the operator, and date and time of the recording. - 8.
-Include a 360° inspection of each joint. - 9.
-Include a clear view up each Service Connection. - 10.
-Identify groundwater infiltration sources associated with construction or material defects. - 11.
-Video inspection for District review shall be performed at the end of the project once all construction is complete.
+- E. Provide a means of gauging the depth of deflection within the pipe system. - F. Be performed by experienced personnel trained in locating pipe and grade breaks, obstacles, and Service Connections by remote video inspection utilizing a 360-degree pan and tilt camera. - G. Identify visually, with audio and on the written report, the location of the beginning and end of each pipe run, the lineal feet of pipe, all deficiencies, the name of the company creating the tape recording, name of the operator, and date and time of the recording. - H. Include a 360-degree inspection of each joint. - I. Include a clear view up each Service Connection. - J. Identify groundwater infiltration sources associated with construction or material defects. - K. Video inspection for District review shall be performed at the end of the project once all construction is complete.

-The Engineer shall review the video recordings and inspection report(s) prior to submitting them to the District.
+The Developer's Engineer shall review the video recordings and inspection report(s) prior to submitting them to the District.

 The video and report shall record all horizontal and vertical deflection in the piping system.
 Any vertical deflection is unacceptable.
-Horizontal deflection that creates a half-inch belly in the Public Sanitary Sewer Piping System is unacceptable.
-The project Engineer shall be immediately notified, the deficiency corrected, and re-videoed prior to submitting the final video inspection and report to the District.
+Horizontal deflection that creates a 1⁄2-inch belly in the Public Sanitary Sewer Piping System is unacceptable.
+The Developer's Engineer shall be immediately notified, the deficiency corrected, and re-videoed prior to submitting the final video inspection and report to the District.

-Once the engineer has reviewed and approved the video recording in accordance with the Sanitary Standards, a copy of the video recordings, and written inspection report(s) shall be submitted to the District for review and approval.
-Illegible, or incomplete video, or inspection report(s) will be returned to the Engineer.
+Once the Developer's Engineer has reviewed and approved the video recording in accordance with these Standards, a copy of the video recordings, and written inspection report(s) shall be submitted to the District for review and approval.
+Illegible, or incomplete video, or inspection report(s) will be returned to the Developer's Engineer.